-Super Mario Galaxy was the first game that used an orchestra for the soundtrack and it really shows in the opening of the game.
+Super Mario Galaxy was the first game in the series that used an orchestra for the soundtrack and it really shows in the opening of the game.
 The first level sets the tone for a whimsical adventure and that certainly is what the game is.

 Zelda II: The Adventure’s of Link – Palace